Shaun-Trigga96/CloudExplorer/README.md

 7. **Integration with AI and Machine Learning**:
    - The architecture supports integration with AI frameworks and tools like TensorFlow, Hugging Face Transformers, and OpenAI GPT-3, enabling advanced features such as interactive informatics, quizzes, and exams.

-Overall, this architecture leverages the strengths of Google Cloud Platform to provide a scalable, secure, and efficient solution for the Cloud Explorer application.
-If you have any specific questions or need further details, feel free to ask!

 ## Functional Requirements

 1. **User Authentication**: Users should be able to register, log in, and log out.